-When she got home, the three of them got together and Lynda was the one who said, “after all, Tunes work!”
-And coined their new charity.
+When Lynda got home, the three of them got together and Lynda said, “tunes work!” and thus, coined the name of TunesWork.

 Forrest’s four decades in retail and wholesale sales and marketing included ten years in the music industry.
-In 1993 he produced his first benefit concert Together Hunger Ends raising $15,000 and 4000 lbs. of food.
+In 1993 he produced his first benefit concert Together Hunger Ends, raising $15,000 and 4000 lbs. of food.
 Forrest found his passion then to help make our community the best it can be for everyone, especially those most in need.
 He has produced a dozen successful concerts with Ladysmith Black Mambazo, Tower of Power, Earth, Wind & Fire, Maria Muldaur, Holly Near, Tracy Nelson, Will Downing, Jeff Lorber, Art Porter, Melinda Watts, Victoria Vox, Airto Morera & Florin Purim, Mumbo Gumbo, and Linda Tillery.
 They have raised over $200,000 to help those experiencing poverty and homelessness, and aid in battling sex-trafficking.

 After seeing “Alive Inside”, he used personalized music to bring joy and comfort to his Mother who was suffering from Alzheimer’s.
 He co-produced the Music & Memory Benefit Concert with Mindi Abair & Jonathan Butler in July 2016, raising $20,000 and bringing the program to 11 memory care communities.
 He learned of TunesWork’s mission and joined forces to help grow their fundraising efforts.
 In 2018 he spearheaded two TunesWork Benefit Concerts in Grass Valley and Sacramento that brought in $19,000.
 He believes in transforming lives with the healing power of music and loves doing the work that makes it possible.